jorgEVOplasmids/expev_OXA-48/README.md

 ### Summary and visualization of variant calling results

 For examining parallel evolution events, breseq results were displayed as heatmaps showing the frequency of mutations affecting each gene in each strain replicate depending on its EE group and mutation type (SNPs/Indels or NJ evidences).
-For this, firstly, the frequency of all mutations affecting a gene was summarized for each strain using **mut_screening.py**.
+For this, firstly, the frequency of all mutations affecting a gene were summarized for each strain using **mut_screening.py**.
+However, breseq results indicated the mutations affecting genes with the PGAP annotation.
+Many of these

 Then, for displaying the information of multiple samples together, specifically, of *K. pneumoniae* samples, the data was merged and displayed with **merge_klebsiella.py**.

 Files: